- Financial Aid Eligible

 The George Washington University's (GW) online Master of Science in Health Sciences in Laboratory Medicine program is a clinical program designed to prepare you for a career in medical laboratory science.
-As one of the few Medical Laboratory Science (MLS) graduate programs in the country that combines online coursework and a hands-on practicum, you will obtain the knowledge and experience you need to sit for the national MLS certification exam.
+As one of the few Medical Laboratory Medicine graduate programs in the country that combines online coursework and a hands-on practicum, you will obtain the knowledge and experience you need to sit for the ASCP Medical Laboratory Scientist (MLS) board certification exam.*

 Gain the skills necessary to excel in a laboratory setting.
 You'll learn how to evaluate research and new technologies to understand their relevance in the field, investigate research questions critical to clinical lab practice, and develop problem-solving skills necessary to lead and respond to future changes in laboratory science.